Business that lends sight to the blind wins tech award

 Be My Eyes - a Danish company that allows some 87,000 people who have downloaded the free app to request assistance in situations where vision is needed from 1.5 million volunteers - won the accessibility prize at the Tech4Good awards.

-“A lot of judges are biased towards social enterprise because of the sustainability component,” awards organiser Mark Walker said, referring to firms that seek to achieve social change while also making a profit.
+“A lot of judges are biased toward social enterprise because of the sustainability component,” awards organizer Mark Walker said, referring to firms that seek to achieve social change while also making a profit.

 “Charities are always dependent on the next grant” added Walker of AbilityNet, which works to make the digital world more accessible to people with disabilities to improve their lives.